theskysinha/EruditeAI-Backend/README.md

 This is a systeion answering chat application built on python that allows the user to upload the PDF and ask questions about the PDF.
 This appliation will provide relevant response based on the content of the documents.
 The use of [Google Flant T5](https://huggingface.co/google/flan-t5-xxl) model is done to generate accurate answers to the queries.

-This app is built using python's library streamlit an is hosted on Streamlit community cloud
+This app is built using python's library [Streamlit](https://docs.streamlit.io/) an is hosted on Streamlit community cloud

 Working of the model